datacosmos-br/dc-api-x/.github/SECURITY_ADVISORIES/TEMPLATE.md

 ### Affected Version(s)

-Which versions of DC-API-X are affected?
+Which versions of DCApiX are affected?

 ### Steps to Reproduce

 1.
 2.
 3.

 ### Impact